COP28: US touts climate leadership as oil and gas output hits record

 For daily comprehensive coverage on COP28 in your inbox, sign up for the Reuters Sustainable Switch newsletter here.

-(Writing by Richard Valdmanis, Sarah McFarlane and Simon Jessop; Editing by Katy Daigle and Kevin Liffey)
+(Writing by Richard Valdmanis; reporting by Valerie Volcovici, Sarah McFarlane and Simon Jessop; Editing by Katy Daigle, Kevin Liffey and Diane Craft)

 ((richard.valdmanis@thomsonreuters.com; +1 617 312 6022; Reuters Messaging: richard.valdmanis.thomsonreuters.com@reuters.net))